mrts/debugging-cgi-applications-with-gdb/README.md

 the default one minute.
 After timeout is reached, Apache kills the CGI process and returns the *504 Gateway timeout* response.

+Alternatively, you can use the default CGI configuration that serves scripts from `/usr/lib/cgi-bin` with `a2enconf serve-cgi-bin` (see below).

 Finally, restart Apache:

     sudo service apache2 restart